 UNITY SPIRITUAL CENTER IN NAPA VALLEY:

-Sunday, Sept.
-17, 10 a.m.
-Unity’s speaker this week is Rev. Dave Lyman.
-His message, titled “Transient Global Amnesia,” explores what it means to be in the world but not of the world.
-Our Sunday Service music is selected and performed by Lon Eakes.
-No Forum this third Sunday of September as we will enjoy our monthly Potluck luncheon.
-Historic Grange Hall, 3275 Hagen Road (1/2 mile east of the Silverado Trail), Napa.
-Parking adjacent to the building.
-UnityinNapaValley.org, 255-6881.
+Sunday, Nov.
+12, 10 a.m. service.
+Unity’s quest speaker this week is Rev. Bob Brach.
+His message is entitled, “Dancing With Chaos ... and Gently!” from the book “Living Originally”, which explores a special, temporary, practice to deal with our lives when our beliefs are challenged or disrupted.
+Our Sunday service music is selected and performed by Lon Eakes.
+11:40 a.m.
+Sunday Forum.
+Historic Grange Hall, 3275 Hagan Road (1/2 mile east of the Silverado Trail), Napa.
+Parking next to the building.
+UnityinNapaValley.org.
+255-6881.

 YOUNTVILLE COMMUNITY CHURCH:

-Sunday, Sept.
-17, at 10 a.m.
-Bill Coyne will give a message “Growth Through Transitions.”
-The main church building has begun renovations and we are meeting at 1920 Finnell Rd. in Yountville We will continue to have all of our Sunday school classes, services, and bible studies.
+Sunday, Nov.
+12 at 10 a.m. we will have a guest speaker Tom Oates.
+The main church building is under repairs and we are meeting at 1920 Finnell Road in Yountville while we are under construction.
+We will continue to have all of our Sunday school classes, services, and bible studies.
 Sunday School is at 9 a.m. for all ages.
-We have an Adult Bible class, Youth Group (fifth—eight grades and high school students), and Children’s classes “Jesus and Me,” (Birth-Kindergarten) and first through fifth grades are offered.
+We have an Adult Bible class, Youth Group (fifth—eight grades and high school students),and Children’s classes “Jesus and Me”, (Birth-Kindergarten) and first through fifth grades are offered.
 944-2179.